 With the current trend of amazing smartphones and surprisingly portable laptops, tablets seem to have retreated into the shadows.
 But this is actually far from the truth.

 In recent years tablets have been getting more and more powerful.
-While they used to be great for reading and writing, they are now capable of handling much more such as photo editing and working on the go.
+While they used to be great for reading and writing, these best-budget tablets are now capable of handling much more such as photo editing and working on the go.
 They are certainly one of my top travel gadgets.

-The best ones are a combination of performance and portability at the right price, this is who I love the iPad Air.
+The best ones are a combination of performance and portability at the right price, this is what I love about the iPad Air.
 But, there are plenty of other choices.

 So, if you are searching for the best tablet for traveling and working while you go, you have come to the right place on the internet.